FrontendMasters/front-end-handbook-2017/recap.md

 * Offline development & Progressive Web Apps go mainstream.
 * Microsoft shows up and contributes.
 * Developing native applications for windows, OSX, and linux using things like NW.js and Electron via web technologies becomes a thing.
-* Angular 2 gets off the pot and most realize it will never be as mainstream as Angular 1.
+* Angular 2 (in the future aka "Angular") gets off the pot and most realize it will never be as mainstream as Angular 1.
 * JavaScript broadly remains at the center of software technologies.
 * More developers start caring about tooling (e.g. automation) and testing.
 * Static site generators are taken seriously.